rcravens/kit/README.md

 > 9. `npm run build` to build the front-end assets
 > 10. Insert domain in /etc/hosts file
 > 11. `kit open` to open up a browser tab to the application

+## 💥 Directory Structure

+If you followed the Quick Start above you will find the following directory structure (skipping some details for clarity):

+- `projects`: This is the main directory that holds all the files
+    - `code`: This is the code directory where application code will exist.
+This is where you go and edit your code.
+Each application will be in its own subdirectory.
+    - `docker`: This directory holds all the "kit code and templates"
+        - `apps`: When you create a new app, the template is copied into here.
+One subdirectory per application.
+This allows you to alter or fine tune the infrastructure code.
+        - `bin`: Kit shells scripts.
+You should not change these.
+Changes will be lost when you git pull.
+        - `templates`: Kit templates.
+You should not change these.
+You are welcome to creat your own and submit pull requests.
+Would love to build the ecosystem.
+        - `kit`: This is the main kit shell script.
+Entry point for all kit commands.

 ## 💥 Videos